-Two of the Company's foreign operations, Schaublin and Swiss Tool, sponsor pension plans for their approximately 149 and 29 employees, respectively, in conformance with Swiss pension law.
+Two of the Company's foreign operations, Schaublin and Swiss Tool, sponsor pension plans for their approximately 163 and 34 employees, respectively, in conformance with Swiss pension law.
 The Schaublin plan is funded with an independent semi-autonomous collective provident foundation whereas the Swiss Tool plan is funded with a reputable Swiss insurer.
-The unfunded liabilities of these plans at April 1, 2023 were \$1.5.
-For fiscal years 2023, 2022 and 2021, net periodic benefit cost for these plans was \$1.8, \$1.7 and \$1.1, respectively.
+The unfunded liabilities of these plans at March 30, 2024 and April 1, 2023 were \$2.3 and \$1.5, respectively, and recorded within other noncurrent liabilities on the consolidated balance sheets.
+For fiscal 2024, 2023 and 2022, net periodic benefit cost for these plans was \$2.0, \$1.8 and \$1.7, respectively.